BTrDB/smartgridstore-manual/adminconsole.md

         - C1ANG
         - C1MAG
 ```
-To group your devices you would add an additonal element to the path parameter.
+To group your devices you would add an additional element to the path parameter.

 ```
-add p300001 path=myPMU/device1
+add psl.pqube3.p300001 path=myPMU/device1
 ```
 *
 It is IMPORTANT that you don't trail the command with a closing /